indranildeveloper/indranildeveloper-kepler.gl/website/README.md

-This is the source code of the demo website for kepler.gl.
+This is the source code of the demo website for indranildeveloper-kepler.gl.

 ## Developing